-Hold them for at least three years, says Paul Mladjenovic, author of "Precious Metals Investing for Dummies."
-Platinum and palladium should represent no more than 5 percent of your investment portfolio compared with 10 percent for gold and silver.
+Hold them for at least 3 years, says Paul Mladjenovic, author of "Precious Metals Investing for Dummies. " Platinum and palladium should represent no more than 5% of your investment portfolio compared with 10% for gold and silver.
 That's because markets for these metals are smaller, and trading is more limited than for gold and silver.

 And don't let swings in metal prices drive your investment strategy.
 "Speak to a financial adviser about setting a target price when selling," he says.

 Platinum is 10 times rarer than gold, and the tight supply can mean wildly fluctuating prices.
 For example, platinum hit a high of $2,252 per ounce in March 2008 only to plummet to $794 in October that year.
 Supply issues in South Africa, where most of the metal is mined, were to blame, Mladjenovic says.
 "As soon as the problem was fixed, the metal's price dropped," he says.